Mesoamerican ballgame: Rubber black balls

 The sizes or weights of the balls actually used in the ballgame are not known with any certainty.
 While several dozen ancient balls have been recovered, they were originally laid down as offerings in a sacrificial bog or spring, and there is no evidence that any of these were used in the ballgame.
 In fact, some of these extant votive balls were created specifically as offerings.

 However, based on a review of modern-day game balls, ancient rubber balls, and other archaeological evidence, it is presumed by most researchers that the ancient hip-ball was made of a mix from one or another of the latex-producing plants found all the way from the southeastern rain forests to the northern desert.
 Most balls were made from latex sap of the lowland Castilla elastica tree.
-Someone discovered that by mixing latex with sap from the vine of a species of morning glory (Calonyction aculeatum) they could turn the slippery polymers in raw latex into a resilient rubber.
+Someone discovered that by mixing latex with sap from the vine of white tropical morning glory (Ipomoea alba), they could turn the slippery polymers in raw latex into a resilient rubber.
 The size varied between 10 and 12 in (measured in hand spans) and weighed 3 to 6 lb.
 The ball used in the ancient handball or stick-ball game was probably slightly larger and heavier than a modern-day baseball.

 Some Maya depictions, such as this relief, show balls 1 m or more in diameter.
 Academic consensus is that these depictions are exaggerations or symbolic, as are, for example, the impossibly unwieldy headdresses worn in the same portrayals.

 Ballcourt

 The game was played within a large masonry structure.
 Built in a form that changed remarkably little during 2,700 years, over 1,300 Mesoamerican ballcourts have been identified, 60% in the last 20 years alone.
-All ballcourts have the same general shape: a long narrow playing alley flanked by walls with both horizontal and sloping (or, more rarely, vertical) surfaces.
+All ballcourts have the same general shape, a long narrow playing alley flanked by walls with both horizontal and sloping (or, more rarely, vertical) surfaces.
 The walls were often plastered and brightly painted.
-In early ballcourts the alleys were open-ended, later ballcourts had enclosed end-zones, giving the structure an -shape when viewed from above.
+In early ballcourts the alleys were open-ended; later ballcourts had enclosed end-zones, giving the structure an -shape when viewed from above.